IAMColumbia/NationalSpaceship/development.md

 ### How Issues are Handled

 - Log an issue that will be tied to a feature.
-- Students are responsible for assigning the appropriate labels to the issue.
 - Instructor will grade content when the 'ready for review' label has been assigned.
 - All feature branches must be tied to an issue with requirements filled out.